artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab8/README.md

 #### RVfpga-Nexys (FPGA board)
 + Replace the following file: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/src/SweRVolfSoC/Peripherals/SystemController/swervolf_syscon.sv``` for the modified one.

-+ Generate a new bitstream following the instructions of the next document: [RVfpga-Lab5](https://drive.google.com/file/d/13-Ddob_eq9GVMZcJfMHKvY5x9aaYKvlJ/view?usp=sharing).
++ Generate a new bitstream in Vivado following the instructions of the next document: [RVfpga-Lab5](https://drive.google.com/file/d/13-Ddob_eq9GVMZcJfMHKvY5x9aaYKvlJ/view?usp=sharing).

-+ In case you want to install Vivado, you can find the complete instructions in the [RVfpga course](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/).
++ **NOTE:** In case you want to install Vivado, you can find the complete instructions in the [RVfpga course](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/).
 We next provide a summary of the instructions:
   * Go into the [Vivado Download Website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
   * Select the Vivado version that you wish to download.
 Versions 2019.2 and 2022.2 are verified for RVfpga.
   * Use a free version (such as Vivado Webpack or Vivado ML Standard).